Musk took over Twitter. Then some users began testing chaos

 In a letter aimed to soothe the fears of advertisers, Musk vowed Thursday that Twitter won’t be a “free-for-all hellscape, where anything can be said with no consequences.”

 But the jury is still out on what will become of the social media platform — and what it will tolerate.
 Observers are eyeing who stays, who goes and who might potentially come back from the list of people the platform has banned over the years.
-They range from former President Donald Trump, to conspiracy theorist Alex Jones and former Ku Klux Klan leader David Duke — none of whom have returned to the platform so far.
+They range from Trump, to conspiracy theorist Alex Jones and former Ku Klux Klan leader David Duke — none of whom have returned to the platform so far.

-The Associated Press checked at least a dozen other Twitter accounts that were suspended by the platform — including those used by right-wing activist James O’Keefe and MyPillow chief executive Mike Lindell — and each turned up an “account suspended” message as of Thursday afternoon.
+The Associated Press checked at least a dozen other Twitter accounts that were suspended by the platform — including those used by right-wing activist James O’Keefe and MyPillow Chief Executive Mike Lindell — and each turned up an “account suspended” message as of Friday afternoon.

 At least one still found a way to get his message out.

 “I am very happy that Twitter is now in sane hands, and will no longer be run by Radical Left Lunatics and Maniacs that truly hate our country,” Trump said Friday morning in a post on his social media platform Truth Social, indicating he might not return to the platform even though Musk has said he would allow Trump back.
+Trump did not definitively say whether he will come back to Twitter or not.

-“I LOVE TRUTH!,” Trump said, adding Twitter will be “better” if it works to get rid of bots and fake accounts “that have hurt it so badly.”
+“I LOVE TRUTH!,” he said, adding Twitter will be “better” if it works to get rid of bots and fake accounts “that have hurt it so badly.”

 In a Tweet posted on Friday afternoon, Musk said Twitter will be forming a “content moderation council with widely diverse viewpoints,” and “no major content decisions or account reinstatements will happen before that council convenes.”